Table of Contents

 In this respect the sleek, modern templates are a very good fit for businesses in certain business disciplines such as art & design, health & fitness, community & non-profit organisations, photography, travel and lifestyle sectors.

 Indeed, judged on their templates alone it is clear that the Squarespace website builder caters for those business owners from the more creative side of life.

 In general (unless you are willing to pay for the higher end price plans), the lower end of the price-plan scale will suffice for those looking at a straightforward web presence and non-complex e-commerce solution.

 It will also suit those who have little need for specific website customisation and are comfortable with the design options that Squarespace has to offer.

-Finally we owe it to the readers of our Squarespace review; we must point out that there are better website builder deals available from the likes of Wix and Weebly.
+It is possible to take a free albeit short 14-day trial but we owe it to the readers of our Squarespace review; we must point out that there are better website builder deals available from the likes of Wix and Shopify.
 The latter is particularly strong if you are looking for an extremely flexible e-commerce platform from which to sell.

 That’s all for now:

 Thanks for reading our Squarespace review and don’t forget to keep an eye out for our ever-growing blog of review and comparison articles.
 You may be interested in our related website builder, eCommerce platform review and comparison articles below;

 - WIX Review